Woman Hiking Rocky Alpine Trail with Teal Backpack

 Angled and Contoured Hip Belts

 The hip belt should carry 70 to 80 percent of your pack’s weight.
 For that to work, it has to sit on top of your hip bones rather than your waist.
-Women’s hip belts are angled forward at the front to wrap around the hip naturally.
+Women’s hip belts are angled forward at the front to wrap around the hips more naturally.
 If a hip belt bruises your hip bones or slips down after an hour, the angle is wrong.

 A Note on Inclusivity and Plus-Size Fits

-For years, women with larger bodies had to settle for men’s packs that did not fit their shoulders or torso properly.
-Thankfully, the industry is shifting.
-Brands like Gregory now offer highly praised “Plus Size” collections, which completely re-engineer the hip belts and shoulder straps to accommodate larger bodies safely and comfortably.
+Brands like Gregory now offer highly praised Plus Size collections that completely re-engineer hip belts and shoulder straps to accommodate larger bodies safely and comfortably.
 If standard women’s packs pinch or gap, look specifically for these extended-size models.

 Back Ventilation